Table of Contents

 The crest of the lesser tubercle of the humerus is the insertion point of the latissimus dorsi.
 The muscle approaches this point as it turns spirally around the teres major as part of the rear axillary fold, moves on between the trunk and the humerus thereby twisting around itself.

 Muscle Performance Test of the Latissimus Dorsi Muscle

-The muscle function test can be performed while standing, sitting, as well as in supine and prone position.
+The muscle function test can be performed while standing, sitting, as well as in the supine and prone positions.
 The patient extends his arm to a maximum and rotates it internally, so that his thumbs points to the body and his arm is approx. 20° away from the body.
 The patient now moves towards abduction and the examiner with light contact against the distal forearm in the direction of abduction.
 There should be no pain caused by the examiner.

 Function and Innervation of the Latissimus Dorsi Muscle

 The latissimus dorsi muscle is an important muscle for being able to use walking aids and with regard to any kind of activity in which the body is pulled in the direction of the arms, for example, climbing.

 The latissimus dorsi muscle has 3 essential functions: